-Offered: 18F, 19F: 2, lab 19W, 20W: 9L, lab 19S, 20S: 9L, lab 19X: 10, lab The student is introduced to the techniques of modeling and analyzing lumped systems of a variety of types, including electrical, mechanical, reacting, fluid, and thermal systems.
-System input will be related to output through ordinary differential equations, which will be solved by analytical and numerical techniques.
+Offered: 19F, 20F: 2, lab20W, 21W: 9L, lab20S, 21S: 9L, lab20X: 10, labThe student is introduced to the techniques of modeling and analyzing lumped systems of a variety of types, including electrical, mechanical, reacting, fluid, and thermal systems.System input will be related to output through ordinary differential equations, which will be solved by analytical and numerical techniques.
 Systems concepts such as time constant, natural frequency, and damping factor are introduced.
 The course includes computer and laboratory exercises to enhance the students' understanding of the principles of lumped systems.
 Students will develop the ability to write MATLAB code.
 Enrollment is limited to 50 students.

-Prerequisite: MATH 13, PHYS 14, and ENGS 20 Instructors: Farid (fall), Trembly (winter), Stauth (spring), Zhang (summer) Dist: TLA
+Prerequisite: MATH 13, PHYS 14, and ENGS 20 Instructors: Farid (fall), Zhang, Scheideler (winter) Scheideler (spring), Zhang (summer)